knpuniversity/symfony2-rest/knpu/episode4/handling-invalid-token.md

 ```

 Check that out - it's beautiful!
 It has all the fields it needs, including `detail`,
-which is set to `Invalid Token`.
+which is set to `Invalid token`.

 ## Controlling Error Message

 That text is coming from *our* code, when we throw the `CustomUserMessageAuthenticationException`.
-The text - `Invalid Token` - becomes the "message key" and this exception is passed
+The text - `Invalid token` - becomes the "message key" and this exception is passed
 to `onAuthenticationFailure`.

 This gives you complete control over how your errors look.